jzohrab/lwt/README.md

 ## Major differences with Hugo Fara's repo

+### Functionality changes

 * Wordpress logins give new users their own separate LWT database instance.
 See [docs.wordpress](./docs/wordpress.md) for notes.
+* Added "parent term" for things like verb declensions etc.
+* Removed most text archiving/unarchiving functions.
+See [docs/archivingchanges.md](./docs/archivingchanges.md).

+### Code changes

 * Backup/restore removed from the UI: use `sqldump` from the command line, instead of verbose/error-prone PHP code.
 * Added simple automatic database migrations.
 See [db/README.md](./db/README.md).
-* Added "parent term" for things like verb declensions etc.
-* Removed most text archiving/unarchiving functions.
-See [docs/archivingchanges.md](./docs/archivingchanges.md).
+* Gradually/hopefully moving to different code organization, following ideas outlined in [on-structuring-php-projects](https://www.nikolaposa.in.rs/blog/2017/01/16/on-structuring-php-projects/).
+* More tests, which can generally only be run using a "test_xxx" database.

 ## Installation, usage, etc.